top of page

 • One thing that I constantly had to struggle with was when the participant would turn to me to seek validation for their actions for a certain task.
 I had to constantly remind myself that helping users complete the task was never the motive of the testing, rather it was to simply observe the user's actions and thoughts as they went about performing a task.

-• Lastly, working on this project made me prioritize some issues over the others due to time, budget and technological limitations of the client .
+• Lastly, working on this project taught me how to prioritize some issues over the others due to time, budget and technological limitations of the client .

 bottom of page